-Temple University's Director of Emergency Management, Sarah Powell (rear viewpoint), discusses the logistics of Alter Hall evacuation drill with the Building Emergency Team members.
+Temple University's Alter Hall evacuation drill logistics are coordinated among the Building Emergency Team members.

 Temple Police officers and security personnel have a high level of visibility on the Main, Health Sciences Center, Center City, Podiatry, Fort Washington and Ambler campuses, which helps create a strong connection with the community.
 Linked through the state-of-the-art communication center, officers patrol the Main, Health Sciences Center, and Ambler campuses 24 hours a day.